azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 # AzSK ARMChecker
 ### Overview

-The ARMTemplate security check script runs a scan on your given to ARM template to examine various conditions and configurations that need to be present in your ARMTemplate for secured resource deployment.
+The ARM Template security check script runs a scan on your given ARM template to examine various conditions and configurations that need to be present in your ARMTemplate for secured resource deployment.

 [Back to top…](Readme.md#contents)
 ### Scan the security health of your ARM Template

-The ARM Template health check script can be run using the command below after replacing `<ARMTemplate file path`> with your subscriptionId
+The ARM Template health check script can be run using the command below after replacing `<Path to ARM Template>` with the path of your ARM Template
 ```PowerShell
 Get-AzSKARMTemplateSecurityStatus –ARMTemplatePath <Path to ARM Template> -Preview
 ```
 The parameters used are:
-- ARMTemplatePath – Subscription ID is the identifier of your Azure subscription
+- ARMTemplatePath – Path to ARM Template file or folder
 > **Note**: This feature is in preview mode only.
 So, passing "–Preview" switch is mandatory.
 [Back to top…](Readme.md#contents)